RengaSoftware/ModelFilter/README.md

 *   filtering objects by user properties.
 *   exporting and importing filters from/into a file.

-For example, you can filter all structural elements made of concrete or steel on some level or several levels or filter all rooms by category.
+For example, using ModelFilter, you can filter all structural elements made of concrete or steel on some level or several levels or filter all rooms by category.
 You also can share filters with other users.

 Using the filter you can hide or isolate objects.
 Conditions in filters can be quite complex, however, it is easy to create and understand them.